What’s more important for B2B businesses: brand building or lead generation?

 Here you can create objection busting content to support your sales team with the questions and challenges they face most often, and even try to put off anyone who is a poor fit by writing about why they shouldn’t buy your product or use your service.

-So far we’ve used marketing within a marketing context and as a support for the sales process.
-Your reader has made a commitment to buy from you or use your services – but you’re not done yet.
+So far we’ve used content within a marketing context and as a support for the sales process.
+It’s worked, and your reader has made a commitment to buy from you or use your services.
+Brilliant.
+But you’re not done yet.

 Now we need to look at how content can support the onboarding process so that your customer or client is happy and more likely to stay or buy again.